mvolkmann/blog/src/smalltalk.md

 an Error dialog with the title "My subclass should have overridden #area" will appear.

+To add the missing method, click the "Create" button, select a message category for the method, enter its implemenation, press cmd-s to save, and press the "Proceed" button to continue running the code at the point of the failed message send.

 ### Messages

 The only mechanism for communication between objects